 Please take time to read this manual (PDF).

 3.4.
 Staff Handbook

-Please take time to read this handbook (PDF).
+Please take time to read the Staff Handbook.

 3.5.
 Staff code of conduct policy